 We will also continue to work with the European Supervisory Authorities, national authorities in member states and all European policymakers on shared issues and priorities.

 Passporting allows firms authorised in an EEA state to conduct business within other EEA states based on their ‘home’ member state authorisation.
 Passporting will continue during the transition period.

-As things develop during the course of the year, you will need to consider how the end of the transition period will affect you and your customers, and what action you may need to take to be ready for 1 January 2021.
+You will need to consider how the end of the transition period will affect you and your customers, and what action you may need to take to be ready for 1 January 2021.
 We will provide further information as and when there are material developments, including about what we expect from firms.